open-pioneer/trails-starter/docs/dev/Guidelines.md

 ## Code style

 -   Use eslint & prettier rules (reconfigure if necessary)
--   Make sure that your code passes the linter, the typescript compiler and the test suite before committing to the main branch.
+-   Before a commit is successfully done, there are running some pre commit hooks running (lint, prettier, typescript compiler and tests).
+You can commit without these pre commit hook with the commit postfix `--no-verify`
 -   Prefer const over let by default
 -   Max line length is 100 columns (with some leeway)